 Automatic exchange of tax information

-Spuerkeess is legally obliged to identify account holders’ residence for tax purposes, and to make the required annual disclosures to the Luxembourg tax authorities relating to the reportable accounts of persons who are not tax resident in Luxembourg (including US persons as determined by the FATCA (Foreign Account Tax Compliance Act) of 24 July 2015.
+Spuerkeess is legally obliged to identify account holders' place of residence for tax purposes, and that of any beneficial owners, as applicable, and to make the required annual disclosures to the Luxembourg tax authorities relating to the reportable accounts of persons who are not tax resident in Luxembourg (including US persons as determined by the FATCA (Foreign Account Tax Compliance Act) of 24 July 2015.

-The Luxembourg tax authorities will forward this information to the tax authorities of the reportable account holder’s country of tax residence if the regulations concerning the automatic exchange of information so require.
+The Luxembourg tax authorities will forward this information to the tax authorities of the country of tax residence of the reportable account holder, or the beneficial owner, as applicable, if the regulations concerning the automatic exchange of information so require.

 In accordance with the laws and regulations that may be applicable to them under the FATCA regulations and the Common Reporting Standard (CRS), customers are required to provide Spuerkeess with a form on their FATCA and/or CRS status (or any other equivalent forms) as well as any updates to those forms.